beccaob/hangman-game-pp3/README.md

 Quit Game | Game quits, script ends | Pass
 Invalid input in restart, return or quit | Error message received, option presented again | Pass

+### Bugs
+I had an issue with the game running due to unorganised code.
+I fixed this by organising the code in the way the game was ran – this fixed the issue for me.
+I also has an issue with printing ‘Correct well done’ to the console.
+Each time a letter was guessed, it would print correct to the console even if the answer was incorrect.
+I took out this message so the game would function properly.
+As far as I am aware, there are no unfixed bugs in this project.